Critical values of Gaussian SU(2) random polynomials: Abstract

 \section{Abstract}

-In this article, we will get the estimate of the expected distribution of critical values of Gaussian $SU(2)$ random polynomials as the degree large enough.
-The result is a direct application of the Kac-Rice formula.
+In this article, we will get the estimate of the expected distribution of critical values of Gaussian $SU(2)$ random polynomials as the degree is large enough.
+The result about the expected density is a direct application of the Kac-Rice formula.
+The critical values will accumulate at infinity, then we will study the rate of this convergence and its rescaling limit as $n\to\infty$.